Throwback Thursday: Seahawks regain form — and running game — in prime-time win vs. Cardinals

 On the next play, a hard rush by L.J.
 Collier forced a hold by J.R.
 Sweezy, the former Seahawk, in the end zone, resulting in a safety.

-That made it 25-21 and the Seahawks then got the ball back at their own 40 and moved into position for a 41-yard field goal by Myers that made it 28-21 with 2:21 left.
+That made it 25-21 and the Seahawks got the ball back at their own 40 and moved into position for a 41-yard field goal by Myers that made it 28-21 with 2:21 left.

 And for once, that was that.